Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Calculation of the Cross section

 where

-Ignoring the small contribution from higher orders, each item in the resonance and interference part in Eq.~\ref{eq_tot} integrated with items in Eq.~\ref{eq_isr2} could be calculated, and the cross section considering ISR function is written as:
+Based on the equlities above and ignoring the small contribution from higher orders, each term in the resonance and interference part in Eq.~(\ref{eq_tot}) integrated with terms in Eq.~(\ref{eq_isr2}) could be calculated, and the cross section considering only the ISR function is written as: